kvabakoma/kvabakoma/README.md

-- 👋 Hi, I’m @kvabakoma
+🙌 Hi, I’m @kvabakoma

-This is Nikola Georgiev's main GitHub account.
+This is Nikola Georgiev's work GitHub account.
 It is occasionally used by Kvaba Interactive employees as well.

 I'm an IT guy interested in game dev, educational software and open source projects.
-I'm the ex-founder of [Kvaba Interactive](https://kvaba.com), currently looking for new opportunities.
+I'm the founder of [Kvaba Interactive](https://kvaba.com).

+Always looking for new interesting projects.

 If you'd like to reach me:
 [nikola@kvaba.com](mailto:nikola@kvaba.com)